-As we continued our walk around Lavenham we stumbled upon this Transit campervan in someone’s yard beside the footpath.
+On a walk around the crooked houses in the village of Lavenham we stumbled upon this Transit campervan in someone’s yard beside the footpath.

 It’s K reg, making it a 92/93 model.
 As was typical of all Fords at the time (cars and vans) there is rust around the wheel arches.
-(Gav had Escort’s and Cortina’s that suffered the same fate).
+(Gav had Escort’s, Cortina’s and Sierra’s that all suffered the same fate).

 Seeing this van got us thinking about owning a more stealth-type vehicle, the sort of van you could park up – even in a town or city – and sleep overnight because nobody would know you’re in there!
 We might have black glass put in the side window though.

 RELATED CONTENT: want to go stealth or wild camping?
 Find out how to wild camp in your van without getting into trouble with locals or the law!

 Van #28 – A Bedford CF 250 – a true vintage!

 On a drive through Long Melford, Gav spotted this and quickly did a u-turn and pulled over.
 What a gem!